The road to home-ownership — Where do I start?

-Figure out what you can afford When you're buying a home, mortgage lenders don't just look at your income, assets, and available down payment.
+When you're buying a home, mortgage lenders don't only look at your income, assets, and available down payment.
 Instead, they look at all of your liabilities and obligations—including auto loans, credit card debt, child support, your overall credit rating, and more.
 Those variables, along with the mortgage program you select, will determine how much of a mortgage you may be able to obtain.

-Grants for first-time home buyers are very popular.
+- Grants for first-time home buyers are very popular.
 Many work with a matching funds concept, where the purchaser deposits a sum and the grant matches those sums, sometimes as much as four times the amount!
 Reliant has helped many purchasers with locating grant funds, and we may be able to help you, too!

-Gift funds from a relative.
+- Gift funds from a relative.
 In the past, if a purchaser used a gift from a relative to buy his home, the banks required the purchaser to have at least 5% of his own money invested in the transaction.
 Those days are in the past, and today, a gift from an eligible relative can be used for the entire down payment and any closing costs with many of Reliant's mortgage programs.

-Tapping into other sources.
+- Tapping into other sources.
 First-time home buyers can withdraw from an IRA without penalty to purchase a home; those who are married can withdraw even higher amounts.
 That being said, there may be income tax on the withdrawal, depending on the IRA.
 Consult with your tax advisor for further details about tax implications

 Your credit and your credit score matter, and they can impact more than just your mortgage—they can affect mortgage interest rates (and/or fees), credit card approvals, homeowners' insurance rates, and possibly even job applications.
-Your credit plays a significant role in qualifying for a mortgage, and the higher you score, the better your mortgage terms will be.
+Your credit plays a significant role in qualifying for a mortgage, and the higher your score, the better your mortgage terms will be.
 Paying bills on time is critical to having good credit and good credit scores.
 Scores range from 300–850 and are based on your payment history, the amount of debt you owe, how long you've used credit, and how you've managed it, as well as several other factors.
 The national average score is 725.
 With scores below that mark, loans can be obtained—but more options are available for those with higher scores.
 Click here for some tips on improving your credit.

 Federal law allows you to get a free copy of your credit report from each credit reporting company every 12 months.
 It is important that you review the information on your report to ensure that it is correct and up-to-date.
 For a free credit report visit annualcreditreport.com .

-Reliant's professionally trained mortgage staff has the expertise and confidence needed to answer your questions and help you solve mortgage-related issues.Click here to find a Reliant Mortgage Originator.
+Reliant's professionally trained mortgage staff has the expertise and confidence needed to answer your questions and help you through the whole process, from pre-approval through closing.